lasselundstenjensen/lasselundstenjensen.github.io/lessons/01-how-we-have-done-things/C-special-tags-we-use-and-why.md

 #### **@fixture.\<something-something\>**

 We use these for pre-conditions, setup and tear-down before and after test execution.
-We will not deep dive into these in this session.

 ```gherkin
 @fixture.role.validate